Wrap Technologies of Las Vegas, Nevada recently introduced the BolaWrap 100 less lethal device for law enforcement.

 As the BolaWrap is discharged the Kevlar tether begins to expand outward into a horizontal line.
-Similar to ancient hunting bolas, or the bolas used by a pretty famous comic book crime fighter, upon impact with the intended target the Kevlar tether wraps itself around the target several times until completing the wrap.
+Similar to ancient hunting bolas, upon impact with the intended target the Kevlar tether wraps itself around the target several times until completing the wrap.
 Each end of the BolaWrap 100 has a small treble fishing hook attached to ensure the tether stays in place once the wrap is complete.

 - Relatively small and easy to use device

 - 8-foot Kevlar tether extends to wrap target extremities

 - Kevlar tethers come in separate click-in cartridge for easy and fast reloads